 Sage Havarti Butternut Squash Lasagna

-I have had a long love affair with this Mushroom, Spinach and Four Cheese Lasagna, another vegetarian pasta option and one that we have made countless of times.
+I have had a long love affair with this Mushroom, Spinach and Four Cheese Lasagna, another vegetarian pasta option and one that we have made countless times.
 Don’t get me wrong, I do love a traditional lasagna with meat but there are so many other ways to enjoy lasagna too!
 Another special dinner is our Red Wine Beef & Bison Cottage Pie, another great meal to serve family and friends.

-When I was doing my research to make this recipe I saw some of the recipes asked for you to peel a butternut squash.
+When I was doing my research to make this recipe I saw some of the recipes that asked for you to peel the butternut squash.
 Well, I thought it would be way easier to bake it, cut side down and then just simply scoop out the squash.
 That was a very easy alternative.
 I also lined my baking sheet with aluminum foil, it helps make clean-up a breeze!
-On that same baking sheet I popped the sage in to crisp it up and release some of it’s flavor.
+On that same baking sheet, I popped the sage in to crisp it up and release some of its flavors.

 Sage Havarti Butternut Squash Lasagna Recipe